raine2703/Git-Commands/README.md

-# Notes from Git courses
+# Notes from Git Courses